 The school began its activity in 2006 as a training centre for European professionals and students in the world of logistics, transport management and international trade.
 Years later, it has gained knowledge and experience in national and international project management, communication, content development in collaboration with recognised European institutions, and promoting logistics clusters.

-Since its creation, the school has worked closely with the European Shortsea Network and, more specifically, with the Shortsea Promotion Centres, which along with promoting short-sea shipping, also promote the school's work in every EU country.
+Since its creation, the school has worked closely with the European Shortsea Network and, more specifically, with the Shortsea Promotion Centres, which promote shortsea shipping and the school's work in every EU country.

 Prevention of soil contamination